doctormord/ESP8266_EPD_Weather_Google_Calendar/README.md

 The used LDO on the Wemos D1 Mini is a 75mV dropout type, so running down the battery to about 2.9V will still powering the ESP8266 well enough.

+Quiscent power consumption is then about 30-35uA while sleeping.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **WARNING**

 > Always disconnect the battery when using USB-programming to avoid damaging the battery by overvoltage.